Gelisob/perseverance-raw-images-downloader/README.md

 ## Features

 - Downloads both the Full and Thumbnail Images into separate folders.
-- easy to use!
-- Stores a list of the last downloaded images and skips them in the next run.
+- Keeps a list of the last downloaded images and skips them in the next run.
 - Detailed output of the progress in the Terminal.